valenciaeurelia/cetaqu/README.md

 ## Project Objectives
 * Developed a user-friendly print shop website with a seamless online shopping experience, allowing customers to browse and purchase products.
-* Implemented a backend system to manage orders, inventory, and customer information, ensuring smooth operations and delivery by connecting the CetaQu website to a MySQL database.
+* Implemented a backend system to manage orders, inventory, and customer information, ensuring smooth operations and delivery by connecting the CetaQu website to database.

 ## Tools
 Visual Studio Code, HTML, CSS, JavaScript, MySQL, PHP, Figma, draw.io, Canva